How Does a Scrivito App Work?

 What is Scrivito?

 The Scrivito CMS consists of two main components interacting with each other: a backend, which transparently manages your content, and a JavaScript library (the SDK) that acts as a content management layer in a web application based on React.
 React is Facebook’s solution to building interactive web interfaces using self-contained components written in JavaScript.
-The Scrivito SDK utilizes React to access and render the content in your Scrivito CMS and also includes Scrivito’s unparalleled user interface for managing content and editing it in place.
+The Scrivito SDK utilizes React to access and render the content stored in your Scrivito CMS.
+Editors can create and edit this content in place via Scrivito’s user interface that can be found at edit.scrivito.com.

 How page display starts rolling